idaholab/Deep-Lynx-Python-Package/docs/GraphApi.md

 Create or Update Edges

-This endpoint will either create new edges or update edges if a `modified_at` property with a valid DateTime is passed.
+This endpoint will attempt to create a connection between two nodes.
+You can either pass in the node's Deep Lynx IDs, or the node's original id, metatype id, and data source id to create these edges.

 ### Example
 ```python